bitboyb/Slamhaus/content/slamhaus.md

 ---

-Absolutely — here’s the updated version of the **🧠 Page & Site Metadata** section, rewritten to reflect the actual supported keys in `$site[]()` and to match your clean documentation style:

----

 ### 🧠 Page & Site Metadata

 Add metadata to your pages with `$site[]()` and `$page[]()` blocks.
 These inject SEO- and share-friendly tags into the final HTML `<head>`.